Are you interested in growing your professional development experience?

-UC San Diego partnership of the Rady School of Management, Scripps Institution of Oceanography, and the von Liebig Entrepreneurism Center at the Jacobs School of Engineering - Triton Innovation Network (TriNet) - encourages anyone with an environmentally relevant idea to apply.
+UC San Diego partnership of the Rady School of Management, Scripps Institution of Oceanography, and the von Liebig Entrepreneurism Center at the Jacobs School of Engineering - Triton Innovation Challenge - encourages anyone with an environmentally relevant idea to apply.

 The goal of the Challenge, sponsored by the Scripps Foundation, is to promote commercialization of ideas that impact the environment within the three schools.
 The top three projects will receive cash prizes and additional mentoring by von Liebig Center advisors.

 The Process: Anyone with an environmentally relevant idea or venture and with a current affiliation at Scripps Oceanography, Jacobs School of Engineering, or Rady School of Management may apply – student, faculty or staff.
 The application is a short Executive Summary, described below.
 After all applications have been received, approximately 10 semifinalists will be selected.
 The semifinalists will be paired with MBA students form the Rady School of Management and von Liebig Advisors to refine their product, market and business concepts and coach them on their presentations.
-Semifinalists will give 10-minute pitches to a panel of judges and up to five finalists will be selected to give 10-minute presentations at the TriNet Challenge in March 2014 in Wells Fargo Hall at the Rady School of Management.
-The signature event of the Triton Innovation Network, this well-attended public event draws its audience from the university as well as local business and venture capital communities.
+Semifinalists will give 10-minute pitches to a panel of judges and up to five finalists will be selected to give 10-minute presentations at the Triton Innovation Challenge on November 30, 2016 in Wells Fargo Hall at the Rady School of Management.
+The signature event of the Triton Innovation Challenge, this well-attended public event draws its audience from the university as well as local business and venture capital communities.

 Executive Summaries Guidelines